arnisoph/saltstack-java-formula/README.rst

 ``java``
 ~~~~~~~~
-Manage Java JRE and JDK
+Install and manage Java JRE and JDK from source

 Additional resources
 --------------------